qq-dai/qq-dai.github.io/index.md

 # About Me

-I'm a PhD student at the School of Computer Science and Technology, Beijing Institute of Technology, advised by Prof. [Ronghua Li](https://ronghuali.github.io).
+I'm a postdoc at the School of Computer Science and Technology, Beijing Institute of Technology.

-My research interests include graph data management and mining, social network analysis, and graph computation systems, etc.
+My research interests include graph data management and mining, social network analysis, graph computation systems, etc.

 # Publications